snubwoody/wakunguma.com/src/pages/blog/macros.md

 Rust macros are weird.

+Procedural macros need to be declared in a special `proc-macro` crate, and this create can **only** export procedural macros.
+So with many popular crates you will see a
+`x-macros` crate somewhere if they wish to create their own proc macros.
+This makes sense because they need to be compiled before they can be used.

 Procedural macros can only be declared in a specific proc-macro crate.
 This makes sense because we're used to it, but it makes less sense when you think about the fact that declarative macros can be declared in the same crate and just work.

+## Declarative macros scope
+Macros must be exported at the crate level...

 There have been questions of what exactly macros should be able to do, currenly `sqlx` connects to the network...